lionelmace/iks-lab/book/prepare-get-cluster.md

     ![](./images/resource-list.png)

 You will use this cluster for this lab.
 Note that this is a Standard/Paid cluster (as opposed to a FREE cluster.)

+With a standard cluster, you can:

+* Guard against zone failures with mutltizone clusters.
+* React to workload changes with automatic load balancing and scaling of apps and worker nodes.
+* Expose apps with stable IPs and domains, and manage network traffic with Istio.